The Hubble Constant from Blue Type Ia Supernovae

 \subsection{Complexity of Dust Extinction}

-Figures~\ref{fig:hnull1}, \ref{fig:appcolbins} and \ref{fig:appcolbinsUDDM24} show that independent of data sets, dust models and lightcurve fitters, `red' SNe ($c > -0.1$, $(B-V) > 0.015$ mag) lead to $H_0$ values larger than the CMB value.
-Since, red SNe~Ia are either red and faint intrinsically or they are brighter and bluer SNe~Ia that are affected by dust extinction, unaccounted for systematics of both color affects are plausible reasons for the $H_0$ variations.
-As shown by \citet{2022MNRAS.515.2790W}, simply accounting for different $\beta$ for the calibration and the cosmological sample leads to smaller values of $H_0$ than favored in the literature using a global $\beta$.
-In this case, $\beta$ appears to be larger for SNe in the calibration sample than the SNe in the cosmological sample.
+Figure~\ref{fig:hnull1} and Appendix Figures~\ref{fig:appcolbins}, \ref{fig:appNbins_fit} and \ref{fig:appcolbinsUDDM24} show that independent of data sets, dust models, and lightcurve fitters, `red' SNe ($c > -0.1$, $(B-V) > 0.015$ mag) lead to high $H_0$ values consistent with \citet{2022ApJ...934L...7R} \citet{2026ApJ...998..101P} within uncertainties.
+Since red SNe~Ia are either red and faint intrinsically or they are brighter and bluer SNe~Ia that are affected by dust extinction, unaccounted-for systematics of both color effects are plausible reasons for the $H_0$ variations.
+As shown by \citet{2022MNRAS.515.2790W}, simply accounting for different $\beta$ for the calibration and the cosmological sample leads to smaller values of $H_0$ than favored in the literature using a global $\beta$. \citet{2022MNRAS.515.2790W} found that $\beta$ appears to be larger for SNe in the calibration sample than the SNe in the cosmological sample.
 This points to either differences in dust extinction of SNe~Ia in the two samples, or differences in the intrinsic color distribution of SN~Ia in each of the samples.
 While this could be the result of an incorrect dust correction method \citep{2015ApJ...815..117S}, the $H_0$ variations with SN~Ia color noticed in both Pantheon+ and CSP (see Figure~\ref{fig:hnull1}) suggest that the full complexity of dust extinction of SNe~Ia may not be captured by any of the dust models employed in lightcurve fitters and cosmological models.